yiisoft/config/README.md

 ### `merge-plan-file`

-This option allows you to override filepath with merge plan. `.merge-plan.php` by default, to change it, set the value:
+This option allows you to override path to merge plan file.
+It is `.merge-plan.php` by default.
+To change it, set the value:

 ```json
 "extra": {